 Participating in the parade + ticket info

-While watching the parade is free, if you want to take part in the parade yourself, there is a cost of 1,000 yen per person.
+While watching the parade is free, if you want to take part in the parade yourself, there is a cost of ¥1,000 per person.
 To join, you must be at least high-school age or above, and wear a costume.
-You can buy tickets online here (Google Translate is handy for this).
-The first option is just for those who want to participate in a costume contest.
-The other options are combo tickets for parade participation + entry to your music performance of choice.
+You can buy tickets online.

-Organizers are accepting a maximum of 2,500 participants to the main parade and 200 participants for the pride parade—so get your tickets before they run out.
-From 4pm-5pm, there will be an awarding ceremony, and the afterparty goes from 5pm-10pm (free for Halloween parade participants; 1,000 yen for advanced tickets or costumed participants; 1,500 yen at the door).
+Organizers are accepting a maximum of 2,500 participants to the main parade—so get your tickets before they run out.
+Following the parade, there will be an award ceremony, and the afterparty goes from 5pm-10pm.

 In case you have any questions, contact the venue at: firstname.lastname@example.org (but note that you cannot purchase tickets directly from the venue).